 Personally, I love fabric chairs but I do understand that leather looks better, is easier to clean, and lasts longer.
 I just don’t like sticking to them.

 However, if you live in a cooler climate or don’t relax around your house in undies as I do them that may be a non-issue.

-While it’s not the widest chair (and the company doesn’t give it an actual weight limit) it is still a great option for most big and heavy people!
+While it’s not the widest chair out there it is still a great option for most big and heavy people!

 5. Ashley Ludden- Traditional Lazy-Boy Style Recliner

-This chair is of fairly average width (20″ between the armrests) but is sturdy and will likely last for many years to come!
+This chair is a bit average in width (22″ between the armrests) but is sturdy and will likely last for many years to come!
 If you need a heavy-duty recliner that won’t break the bank, you’re in luck here.

 3 Tips For Buying a Heavy-Duty Recliner As A Big Person